 Rest assured.
 You’re not alone.
 This is a problem that almost all users will face at some point, no matter how seasoned/inexperienced.
 Finding a way to add footnotes in Google Docs or Google Slides can be annoying.
 It’s certainly not identical to adding footnotes to your Word document.

-Fortunately, once you learn how to add footnotes in Google Docs and Google Slides, you’ll quickly get the hang of it.
+Fortunately, once you learn how to add footnotes in Google Docs and Google Slides, you’ll quickly get the hang of it and be ready to export them from Google Docs to WordPress.

 In this article, we’ll show you how to add those footnotes to your text.
 Plus, you’ll learn more about footnotes in general and find a step-by-step walkthrough for adding them to your document.